Skip to content

 It is suggested that aloe vera’s beneficial properties are related to the presence of mucopolysaccharides in the inner gel of the leaf, especially acemannan.

-An injectable form of acemannan has been approved by the FDA for treatment of fibrosarcoma, a type of canine and feline cancer, but it has not been approved for use in human.
+An injectable form of acemannan has been approved by the FDA for treatment of fibrosarcoma, a type of canine and feline cancer, but at this time, it has not been approved for use in human.

-Even though it is not a drug, it is a controlled substances and you can only obtain it from a veterinarian.
+Even though it is not a drug, it is a controlled substance and you can only obtain it from a veterinarian.

-Cosmetic companies add sap or other derivatives of aloe vera to products such as makeup, moisturizers, soaps, sunscreens, shampoos, and lotions, but the effectiveness of these inclusions is presently inconclusive.
+Cosmetic companies add sap or other derivatives of aloe vera to products such as makeup, moisturizers, soaps, sunscreens, shampoos, and lotions.
 It is believed that aloe vera gel is useful for dry skin conditions and eczema around the eyes and sensitive skin of the face.

 • Food preservative

-• Treatment of skin conditions such as cuts, burns, and eczema
+• Soothes skin irritations such as cuts, burns, and eczema

 • Coughs